 There are many possible consequences to a complaint.
 Healing and reconciliation is the goal.
 But all parties cannot always be satisfied.
-Serious violations, particularly of personal intimacy between leaders or teachers and other members of the sangha, may necessitate interventions recommended by the Steering Committee, and in the case of transmitted teachers, a complaint may potentially also be brought to the White Plum Asanga Board of Directors (See White Plum Asanga Code of Ethical Conduct http://www.whiteplum.org/WPACodeofEthicalConductFinal–10.11.14.pdf ), recommendations from which may include various sanctions including dismissal from leadership or teaching within the Upaya Sangha of Tucson.
+Serious violations, particularly of personal intimacy between leaders or teachers and other participants in the sangha, may necessitate interventions recommended by the Steering Committee, and in the case of transmitted teachers, a complaint may potentially also be brought to the White Plum Asanga Board of Directors (See White Plum Asanga Code of Ethical Conduct http://www.whiteplum.org/WPACodeofEthicalConductFinal–10.11.14.pdf ), recommendations from which may include various sanctions including dismissal from leadership or teaching within the Upaya Sangha of Tucson.

 Our formal grievance procedure is available when informal attempts at reconciliation have not worked or are inappropriate.

-Some areas that are appropriate for this formal procedure include situations in which a participant wishes to appeal a decision regarding her or himself personally or situations where a member feels another participant, leader or any teacher has engaged in significant misconduct or unethical behavior.
+Some areas that are appropriate for this formal procedure include situations in which a participant wishes to appeal a decision regarding her or himself personally or situations where a person feels another participant, leader or any teacher has engaged in significant misconduct or unethical behavior.

 Any person who is an active participant in Upaya Sangha of Tucson activities may use this process.
 In general this process is for the community.
 The Steering Committee (for purposes of hearing the complaint, absent any member involved in an allegation, and any member with a close relationship to the member involved in an allegation; with those members replaced by active sangha participants appointed by the remaining Steering Committee members) can determine whether a complaint should be addressed.